Skylonatron/beanbean/README.md

 #### Tips
 * If any files are being added that are getting created automatically then add to .gitignore.
 Only push up code that you have updated.

+#### Bugs
+* When spinning bean sometimes they get split a few cells apart.
+Not sure why this is occuring.
+To recreate spin rapidly when between two sets of cells.